Walk in Castres in the Tarn

 Castres, a city of art

-The Goya Museum is a good illustration of this artistic soul of the city of Castres.
-It was at the end of the nineteenth century that the first Goya's works come to the Museum of Castres, impelling the Hispanic theme.
-Thus other painters of the same lineage will take place there, such as Joan Miro or Dali.
+The Goya Museum is a good example of this artistic soul of the city of Castres.
+It was at the end of the 19th century that Goya's first works entered the Castres Museum, promoting the Hispanic theme.
+Other painters of the same lineage would also take their place there, such as Joan Miro and Dali.

-• The Venetian Carnival is an ode to Venice and recalls this artisanal tradition of textile design from Castres.
+• The Venetian Carnival is an ode to Venice and recalls this artisanal tradition of textile design in Castres.

 • Les Rues'cambolesques brings together street shows of all kinds: circus, dance, music, magic...

-• The Extravadanses will make you dance until the end of the night.
+• The Extravadanses will have you dancing until the end of the night.

-• The Festival of Lights reveals the works of Goya, projected on the most beautiful monuments of the city.
+• The Festival of Lights reveals the works of Goya, projected onto the city's most beautiful monuments.

-• The Christmas Market is the largest in Occitania and is a tribute to this generous region in the south of France.
+• The Christmas Market is the largest in Occitanie and honors this generous region in the south of France.

-• Many other events animate the city of Castres.
+Many other events also bring the city of Castres to life.

 Castres